ColColonCleaner/DNDTools/README.md

   + Minis can be stabilized so that they don't fall over when set down.
   + PC minis are always visible through fog of war.
   + NPC minis can be hidden from players via the right click menu.
+  + If OneWorld is available on the table it will be automatically initialized shortly after the mini injector loads.
+This can be disabled in the right-click menu by turning off 'Auto-OneWorld'.
 + **Movement.**
   + When an injected mini is picked up a token 1 square wide will spawn underneath facing the player.
 That token shows distance with DND rules in 5 foot increments.
   + All distances in these tools are with reference to the TTS square grid.
 Modifying that grid will affect the calculated distances.